Beware of Mortgage and Title Fraud

 Things to Consider When Buying a Foreclosure

-General Tim Hill, MBA 9 Nov
+General 9 Nov

 When bad things happen to good people sometimes the reality is they just can’t keep up with their mortgage payments.
 While Canadian mortgage defaults are amongst the lowest in the world at just 0.31%, foreclosure still happens.